sisisi222/fitness_app/README.md

 # Fitness Tracker Website

 Welcome to the Fitness Tracker website!
+This is one of my personal projects.
 This web application is designed to help users track their fitness progress, set personalized goals, and achieve a healthier lifestyle.
 It incorporates a range of features to enhance the fitness journey of its users.

 ## Table of Contents